The Location:

 *Now known as "The Ironworkers Memorial Second Narrows Crossing"

-A Grand Idea
+A Grand Idea:

 After struggling with unending repairs and maintenance, the province made the decision to buy and replace the old bridge.
 The plan was to create a massive new, state-of-the-art, 6-lane bridge across the inlet, that would forever eliminate the tedious delays created when the lift-span had to be raised to let sea traffic pass.
 Plans were drawn, engineers reviewed the stresses and strains, and Dominion Bridge Company agreed to build it.
 It was going to be great!
-A huge, state-of-the-art bridge that would allow Vancouverites to cross back and forth quickly and easily at any time.
+A huge, state-of-the-art, steel-arch bridge that would allow Vancouverites to cross back and forth quickly and easily at any time.

 Disaster!